 Our Learning Management solution can also be used to engage employees and empower self-learning throughout their career.
 We’re able to create learning pathways and development plans for our people who are looking to be promoted or to move into other parts of the business.

-Our Performance Management solution promotes engagement by increasing continuous two-way dialogue between employees and managers and provides an opportunity to establish performance goals and targets that is consultative.
+Our Performance Management Software (LMS) solution promotes engagement by increasing continuous two-way dialogue between employees and managers and provides an opportunity to establish performance goals and targets that is consultative.
 We use our Performance Management solution to work with our employees to create development plans to enhance their careers.
 We can also link these plans with our Learning solution with content from ELMO’s Course Library.

 Keen to learn more about how ELMO can drive engagement in your team?
 Use our interactive solution configurator to help you find the right solutions for your needs.
 ELMO offers an integrated end-to-end platform that covers all aspects of an employee’s lifecycle with a company – from ‘hire to retire’.
 Don’t hesitate to contact us for further information.